Single-Use Item Reduction Strategy

 These items are produced in significant amounts.
 Their increased use is due to convenience, transportation of goods, food safety, cost savings and durability.

-It is estimated that over 1.1 billion single-use items are disposed in the Metro Vancouver region each year.
+It is estimated that people dispose of more than 1.1 billion single-use items in Metro Vancouver each year, with an estimated 76 million sent to landfill annually from Surrey.
 This is equal to 440 items per person.
+A recent audit of waste in Surrey estimated that each year, we throw away approximately:

 Problems Associated with Single-Use Items